6 Reasons Crested Butte is the Best for Fall Colors in Colorado

 It’s quite a boast to say you’re the best.
 Especially in a state the size of Colorado, where dozens of towns in the Rockies are vying for the title.
 Though they all may have their share of aspen groves and scenery, there are few that can compete with all Crested Butte has to offer.

 Crested Butte sits at the end of Kebler Pass Road, offering you access to Colorado’s largest aspen grove.
 Biggest may not always be best, but in this case it certainly helps.
 Not only is there an awe-inspiring sea of yellow, but with this size comes variety.
 An area know as “The Dyke” near the top of the pass, contains some aspen stands, which turn a striking red.
 There are trails, camping sites, and plenty of pull-offs to grab your own spectacular photos.

 World-Class Mountain Biking

-5. The Towns of Crested Butte and Mt.
+Crested Butte & Mt.
 Crested Butte

 Whatever you need out of a weekend trip or vacation, you’ll most likely find it here.
 Lodging accommodations range from cozy B&Bs to budget-friendly inns to four star hotels.
 Choose from over 50 restaurants from the most casual to 7 course fine dining.
 No traffic lights, pedestrian-friendly, and a mecca for outdoor recreation.
 What are you waiting for?